 The statue of Dr. Borlaug was unveiled in National Statuary Hall on March 25, 2014, the centennial of his birth.
 It replaces one of college president, United States Senator, and Secretary of the Interior James Harlan, which the state of Iowa donated to the National Statuary Hall Collection in 1910.

-Benjamin Victor (1979–), who works in South Dakota, is also represented in the National Statuary Hall Collection by the bronze statue of Sarah Winnemucca donated by the State of Nevada in 2005, and Chief Standing Bear, donated by the state of Nebraska in 2019.
+Sculptor Benjamin Victor (1979– ), who works in Idaho, is also represented in the National Statuary Hall Collection by the bronze statues of Sarah Winnemucca, donated by the state of Nevada in 2005, and Chief Standing Bear, donated by the state of Nebraska in 2019.